driter7958/Lamp-Keyguard/Readme.md

 # SEYMAC LWFT Lamp Key Guard

-# 🚧 Website and respoitory Under Construction 🚧
+# 🚧 Website and Repository Under Construction 🚧

-## Thank you for visiting our reposity website!
+## Thank you for visiting our repository website!

 We are currently working hard to bring you a new and improved online experience.
 Our website is undergoing maintenance and will be back online shortly.
 Please check back soon!